UOA-CS732-SE750-Students-2024/project-group-teal-turtles/README.md

 ### Frontend

-Our repository structure is as follows:
+Our frontend repository structure is as follows:

 ```
 public/